microsoft/applicationinsights-react-native/README.md

 react-native link react-native-device-info
 ```

+## Initializing the Plugin Without Device Package
+Noticed that react-native-device-info package have conflicts with Expo, a second entry point is created, please see [`Manual-readme`](https://github.com/rebeccahughes/readme) for further details.

 ## Initializing the Plugin

 To use this plugin, you only need to construct the plugin and add it as an `extension` to your existing Application Insights instance.